Links:

 Numbers of WILSON'S

-STORM-PETRELS steadily increased.
 A flock of ARCTIC TERNS flew about above the

-fulmars and shearwaters.
 The FULMARS gave their calls.
 The ARCTIC TERNS scolded.

-Our first POMARINE JAEGER of the day came in, and it was as close as the fulmars
+Our first POMARINE JAEGER of the day came in, and it was as close as the

-and shearwaters (both GREATER and SOOTY).
+FULMARS and SHEARWATERS (both GREATER and SOOTY).

-We could nearly touch that jaeger, a beautiful adult.
+We could nearly touch that JAEGER, a beautiful adult.

 Further out, a PUFFIN was seen.
 It flew to the right, and then left.
 And then again to the right, and then again to the left, until it lit on the water and disappeared.

-Our first DOVEKIE of the day was our first ever off New Jersey in May.
-And for many of us onboard, that first bird we saw so well was also our first DOVEKIE ever seen in breeding plumage!
+bird we saw so well was also our first DOVEKIE ever seen in breeding

-Imagine during ONE trip, DOVEKIE and WILSON'S STORM-PETREL (birds respectively of the High Arctic and the Antarctic).
 Or a trip off New Jersey, with both SOOTY SHEARWATER and DOVEKIE.
-Has that ever happened previously?

 Shortly after the DOVEKIES,